 Finally, now that we have the background information out of the way, we can dive into the how of “how to make kratom tea!”

 First, you’ll need your kratom.
 You’ll want to shy away from micronized kratom powder.
-No matter how hard you try, you’ll almost always end up with a gritty tea as your end product.
+No matter how hard you try, making kratom tea from powder will almost always produce a gritty, bitter tea as your end product.

 Stop the sludge, brew kratom tea with a little more care, and you’ll be rewarded tenfold!